 Accuracy – We calculated how much each participant diverted from the average score given by the professionals who responded to the survey.
-17 physicians, and 9 nurses, filled the questionnaire.
+Seventeen physicians and nine nurses completed the questionnaire.
 We performed a paired sample t-test to test differences in severity assessments between the professionals and laypeople.
-A two-tailed P value equaled 0.0035.
-By conventional criteria, this difference is considered statistically significant, thus indicating the validity of this measure [Mean difference = -0.4386, 95% confidence interval, difference range from -0.7022 to -0.1749, t = 3.6245].
-The professionals’ means scores provided the benchmark from which to calculate accuracy.
-The measure was calculated as follows: the mean score of the respondents (laypersons) minus the mean score of the professionals.
+A two-tailed p-value equaled 0.0035.
+By conventional criteria, this difference is considered statistically significant, thus indicating the validity of this measure [mean difference = -0.4386, 95% confidence interval, difference range from -0.7022 to -0.1749, t = 3.6245].
+The professionals’ mean scores provided the benchmark from which to calculate accuracy.
+The measure was calculated by subtracting the mean score of the professionals from the mean score of the respondents (laypersons).
 The smaller the result, the more accurate the respondent.

-Confidence – After the respondents assessed the severity of the condition, they were asked how confident they are in their response 1= to a small extent – 4 = to a large extant.
-Cronbach’s alpha reliability coefficient was .832
+Confidence – After the respondents assessed the severity of the condition, they were asked how confident they were in their response on a scale from 1= to a small extent to 4 = to a large extent.
+Cronbach’s alpha reliability coefficient was 0.832.

-Knowing - Participants' who based on the data they received, were unsure of the conditions' gravity could pick the fifth option in the gravity scale, namely “don’t know”.
-A choice of the “don’t know” response indicated that the participant had difficulty interpreting the lab results and were uncertain of its meaning.
+Knowing – Participants who, based on the data they received, were unsure of the conditions’ gravity could pick the fifth option in the gravity scale, namely “don’t know”.
+A choice of the “don’t know” response indicated that the participant had difficulty interpreting the lab results and was uncertain of their meaning.

-Chosen course of Action - After the respondents assessed the severity of the condition, they were asked to indicate how likely (1= to a small extant – 5= to a large extant) they are to follow each of the following courses of action in place of the protagonist (immediately call my doctor to verify the results, search the Internet, wait for my doctor to contact me, wait for my next scheduled visit to the doctor
+Chosen Course of Action – After the respondents assessed the severity of the condition, they were asked to indicate how likely (from 1= to a small extent to 5= to a large extent) they were to follow each of the following courses of action if they were the protagonist: immediately call my doctor to verify the results, search the Internet, wait for my doctor to contact me, or wait for my next scheduled visit to the doctor.

 2.2.3.
 Demography and Control

 Demographic measures collected were age, gender, HMO membership, income, education, religiosity, family status, and country of birth (see Table 1).
 To offset differential response rates by age, we divided the respondents into three distinct age samples (18–30, 31–59, and 60 and older).
-Income was measured on a three point scale (“The average income is 10,000 NIS [about $3000 a month].
+Income was measured on a three-point scale (“The average income is 10,000 NIS [about $3000 a month].
 Is your income higher than, equal to, or less than 10,000 a month?”).

 3. Hypothesis